The New Owner's Guide to Sparkling Spa Water (The Bromine Edition)

 The Weekly Check

-- Feed the Floater: Use a floating dispenser or your spa's inline feeder.
+- Feed the floater: Use a floating dispenser or your spa's inline feeder.

 The Weekly Refresh